gabriel4649/JMdictDB/patches/README.txt

   $ psql -d jmdict -U jmdictdb -f patches/024-20c2fe.sql

 However, there may be exceptions which will be documented in the comments in the file so you should look at the contents of the update file before applying it.

 Updates will generally be applied in numerical order although some may be optional.

+Updates with a "s" after the leading three digits are updates to the session database (which is independent of the main jmdict database.)

 Old format:
 -----------